johnallenvalentine/johnallenvalentine.github.io/index.md

 # Hello.

 This page is under construction.
+Thanks for your patience.

 [Contact me.](mailto:texanmason@gmail.com)